justinchiu-test/codecontests-repo/INSTRUCTIONS.md

 ### 1. Analyze Problems

 Begin by examining the problems to identify common patterns:
-- Look for similar data structures (graphs, trees, etc.)
+- Look for similar data structures, algorithms, and techniques
-- Identify recurring algorithms (BFS, DFS, shortest path, etc.)
 - Note common input/output patterns
 - Find repeated utility functions or helpers